madeofquartz/chuck-norris/README.md

 What is this?
 -----------

-This is a small app utilizing JS/JSON and a Chuck Norris Joke API.
-On Refresh, it will load a new Chuck norise joke every time.
+This is a small app utilizing JS+JSON to return jokes from the Chuck Norris Joke API.
+On Refresh, it will load a new Chuck Norris joke every time.

 Who made this?